+The ICM track runs in close interaction and cooperation with interdisciplinary faculty, industry leaders, expert consultants and practitioners serving leading technology-based businesses from a global perspective.
 The track offers a sophisticated and demanding business simulation environment in combination with real innovation and business development projects.
 The curriculum covers a wide range of topics and fields of expertise to give students a strong platform for multidisciplinary understanding of technology-based business.

-Innovation projects in multiple contexts
+Working with innovation projects in multiple contexts

 Transformative R&D and innovation require a multidisciplinary understanding of technology-based business.
 As an ICM student, you will learn from applying your knowledge and skills in real innovation projects across multiple contexts, including challenge-based, research-based, venture-based, and industry-based projects.
 This work is done in collaboration with partners from research centers, science parks and incubators, industry, and the healthcare system.
 Applied projects within ICM are guided and supervised by faculty-appointed technology-based innovation management experts.

 Regardless of whether your educational background is engineering, business or law, the ICM track opens up a broad range of future professional opportunities working with innovation, business development and technology-based disruption in knowledge-intensive organizations.
 ICM graduates work as technology managers, business developers and analysts, management consultants, entrepreneurs and intellectual property specialists, in Sweden and internationally.
 Graduates have the ability to be experts in their specialized profession as well as being influential team members in more interdisciplinary technology-based business settings.